HSP Topics: The Challenges of the Highly Sensitive Man

 Gender and High Sensitivity

-Whereas it may seem a bit "unfair," it is a fact that most western societies regard "sensitive men" and "sensitive women" quite differently.
-I'm by no means implying that being a highly sensitive woman is easy, just pointing to the fact that the phrase "SHE's so sensitive!" doesn't carry the depth of negative connotations attached to the phrase "HE's so sensitive!"
+Whereas it may seem a bit unfair, it is a fact that most western societies regard sensitive men and sensitive women quite differently.
+I'm by no means implying that being a highly sensitive woman is easy; I am just pointing to the fact that the phrase "SHE is so sensitive!" doesn't carry the depth of negative connotations attached to the phrase "HE is so sensitive!"

 Recognizing the Highly Sensitive Man

 In 1996, Dr. Elaine Aron created a self-test that helped people determine whether or not they are highly sensitive.
 This free test—still available on Aron's website—is equally valid for men and women.
 If you have not already taken it, I highly recommend taking five minutes to do so.
 As I said, it's free.

 Take Elaine Aron's sensitivity self test (opens in a new tab)